azizanhaniff/DotNet-Microservices-LJ/README.md

     - `8080:32626/TCP` means that you can communicate with the Platforms API Controller route with `http://localhost:32626/api/platforms`.
 * To get logs of a pod: `kubectl logs app-pod`.
 * To restart a deployment: `kubectl rollout restart deployment platforms-depl`.
+* To get list of namespaces: `kubectl get namespace`.
+* To get list of pods for a namespace: `kubectl get pods --namespace=ingress-nginx`.

 ## Part 4 - Starting Our 2nd Service